octoflar/especia/src/main/resources/synth.md

 }
 ``````

-## HE-0515-4414: fine-structure multiplet of CI 1656 at z = 1.15
+## Section: fine-structure multiplet of CI 1656

 This section exhibits three unidentified lines.
 These generic lines might
 affect the modelling of the background continuum, if not considered.
+All
+parameters of the CI 1656 lines are tied to those of CI 1560.

 ``````
 {